Automations

 | Variable | Description |

-Steps are named using the as field on a trigger action.
+Steps are named using the `as` field on an automation action.
 Later actions can reference the result:

 actions: [